FAQ

 Does a Bookkeeper need any qualifications?

-YES!
-To be a Bookkeeper you need a Certificate IV in Financial Services Bookkeeping and or Accounting (I have both!)
 Once you have passed and attained Certification you need to have 1400 hours practical experience to apply to the Tax Practioners Board to become a BAS Agent.
 TASA Services regulation started in 2009.
 Part of your Training is in GST and Payroll.

 Note: it is actually illegal for a subcontractor to carry out Bookkeeping (For GST registered entities) & Provide BAS services without a BAS Agent License.
 See WWW.TPB.GOV.AU